josesaranda/virtual-pad/README.md

 ## Installation

-1. Clone the repository `git clone blablabla`.
+1. Clone the repository `git clone https://github.com/josesaranda/virtual-pad`.
 2. Run `npm install` in the root of the project.
 3. Run `npm start` in the root of the project.